oracle/accelerated-data-science/docs/source/user_guide/jobs/infrastructure.rst

 Compute Shapes
 ==============

+The :py:class:`~ads.jobs.DataScienceJob` class provides two static methods to obtain the support compute shapes:

-You can get a list of currently supported compute shapes by calling ``DataScienceJob.instance_shapes()``.
+* You can get a list of currently supported compute shapes by calling :py:meth:`~ads.jobs.DataScienceJob.instance_shapes`.
-Additionally, you can get a list of shapes are available for fast launch by calling ``DataScienceJob.fast_launch_shapes()`` Specifying a fast launch shape will allow your job to start as fast as possible.
+* can get a list of shapes are available for fast launch by calling :py:meth:`~ads.jobs.DataScienceJob.fast_launch_shapes`.
+  Specifying a fast launch shape will allow your job to start as fast as possible.

 Networking
 ==========